Can You Eat Chicken Salad While Pregnant?

 Listeria is a type of bacteria that can be present in certain foods and causes the infection listeriosis.

-The foods most commonly associated with listeria are:
+The foods most commonly associated with listeria bacteria are:

 • Soft and semi-soft cheeses such as brie, camembert, ricotta, blue-vein and feta